nash2030/mpft-ip/README.md

 # Anita's Kitchen
-  *Anita's Kitchen*

-## Author Name
+## Author's Name
   *Nathan Ongoya Momanyi*

 ## Description
-  *This web-page is all about the Homepage of a website named Anita's Kitchen and the type of meals that can be found there.*
+  This website is all about a food selling restaurant and the kind of meals that  are served during lunch hours,breakfast and dinner.There are also happy customers who enjoy being served at the restaurant and also a section where customers can enter their details if they want food deliveredto them.

 ## Setup/installation

+##Link to live site on Git-Hub:
   *Click on this link <https://nash2030.github.io/mpft-ip/>to view the webpage.*

 ## License